TaitoUnited/taito-cli/README.md

 # taito-cli

 Taito-cli is an extensible toolkit for developers, devops personnel and build automation tools.
 It defines a predefined set of commands (see [help.txt](https://github.com/TaitoUnited/taito-cli/blob/master/help.txt)) that can be used in any project no matter the technology or infrastructure.
-Thus, developers, devops personnel and CI build scripts may always run the same familiar set of simple commands from project to project.
+Thus, developers, devops personnel and build scripts may always run the same familiar set of simple commands from project to project.

 You can also easily extend the predefined command set with your own custom commands and share them with your colleagues.
 And since taito-cli is shipped as a Docker container, no tools need to be installed on the host operating system.
 All dependencies are shipped within the container.

 With the help of *taito-cli*, infrastucture may freely evolve to a flexible hybrid cloud without causing too much headache for developers and devops personnel.